Justice Court Suits

 Jurisdiction is the power of the court to entertain an action, consider the merits, and render a valid judgment.

-The Texas Rules of Evidence do not apply in Justice Court except when the judge hearing the case determines that a particular rule must be flowed to ensure that the proceedings are fair to all parties, or when otherwise specifically provided by law or the Rules of Practice in Justice Courts
+The Texas Rules of Evidence do not apply in Justice Court except when the judge hearing the case determines that a particular rule must be followed to ensure that the proceedings are fair to all parties, or when otherwise specifically provided by law or the Rules of Practice in Justice Courts

 Rules of Procedure and Evidence